raspberrypilearning/green-goals/en/step_3.md

 --- task ---

-Get the **Climate Panda** sprite to wait 5 seconds before moving as well.
+Get the **Climate Panda** sprite to wait 5 seconds before moving as well:

 ![image of the Climate Panda sprite](images/climatepanda-sprite.png)